MattLawz/FileDM-Bypasser-Application/README.md

 [VirusTotal](https://www.virustotal.com/gui/file/97f7190a2ae9f19a6e6e5619ef9eeab2ee5d8fa5b7d6fcd747ba9c0009c59d2d/detection)

-**Note: VirusTotal has 2 false postivies, it is showing these 2 detections as the program goes through your internal PC info to find the HWID.
-But, you can always reassure yourself by going through the actual files as the program is open source!**
+**Note: The Virus scans do have some false positives, you can always reassure yourself by going through the actual files as the program is open source!**

 ---